benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The client may optionally want to validate the XML before parsing it.
 This is not required.
-If the client choses to validate, the validation MUST ignore unknown elements and properties and MUST NOT drop or ignore a configuration that contains unknown elements and properties.
+If the client choses to validate, the validation MUST ignore unknown elements and attributes and MUST NOT drop or ignore a configuration that contains unknown elements and attributes.
 This is required to allow future extensions of the format without breaking existing clients.

 # Config retrieval by mail clients